ZejusJS/Dockerfiles/sveltekit/README.md

 In the second build stage, the same Node.js image from the first stage is used.
 This stage copies the built project from the first stage, excluding unnecessary files like node_modules.

 SvelteKit automatically opens port 3000, as documented here.

+It's important to remember that ENV variables set in Dockerfile are <b>runtime</b> variables (process.env.\<var>).
+This means that they must be set in the final stage where the aplication is started.
+The variables stored in .env file in SvelteKit projects are used and set during build time.

 Finally, NodeJS runs index.js from the build directory.